Grace Julian Clarke: Women's suffrage advocate

-Clarke served as an officer in the Women's Franchise League and became the first president of the Legislative Council of Indiana, a lobbying organization that she also helped found.
+Clarke served as an officer in the Woman's Franchise League and became the first president of the Legislative Council of Indiana, a lobbying organization that she also helped found.
 Although the Indiana General Assembly defeated women's suffrage legislation in 1915, despite the council's lobbying efforts, it was successful in bringing various groups together to work toward a common goal.
 On January 20, 1920, Indiana became the twentieth state to ratify the national women's suffrage amendment (the Nineteenth Amendment to the U.S. Constitution).
-In May 1920, four months after the state legislature ratified the national suffrage amendment, the Women's Franchise League members agreed to dissolve and form the League of Women Voters of Indiana.
+In May 1920, four months after the state legislature ratified the national suffrage amendment, the Woman's Franchise League members agreed to dissolve and form the League of Women Voters of Indiana.
 Clarke continued her involvement with the league, but also began pursuing her interests in the peace movement.
 In the aftermath of women gaining the vote, Clarke contributed a column for the Indianapolis Star representing the Democratic perspective and travelled the state speaking about the Democratic party and for its positions and candidates.

 In her later years Clarke became a peace activist and was interested in international affairs and an ardent Democrat.
 She was a member of the national committee of the League to Enforce Peace and a member of the American Peace Society.
 In 1920 Clarke chaired Indiana's committee of Pro-League Independents.
 She also gave lectures in support of the League of Nations and received criticism for her public support of this unpopular idea.

 Clarke's civic interests also included service on national and local boards.
 In 1916 Woodrow Wilson appointed Clarke, a political progressive, as head of the women's division of the Federal Employment Bureau in Indianapolis.
 In 1931 she was appointed to the Indianapolis City Planning Commission.